PTSD in Healthcare Workers: How to Heal From PTSD and Manage Everyday Stress?

 3. Calming Affirmations

 Positive affirmations can boost your mood and offer comfort.
-You can even imagine a supportive friend saying these to you in you.
+You can even imagine a supportive friend saying these to you.

 I feel energized and ready to handle anything the day has in store for me.